inspire-group/RON-Gauss/README.md

 ### Prerequisites

 The implementation is in Python 2 and has been tested for compatibility with Python 3.
 The required packages are `numpy`, and `scipy`.
+In addition, `sklearn.preprocessing` is required for testing.

 ## Author